-2011 Actions-In 2011, Alcoa recorded Restructuring and other charges of \$281 (\$181 after-tax and noncontrolling interests), which were comprised of the following components: \$127 (\$82 after-tax) in asset impairments and \$36 (\$23 after-tax) in other exit costs related to the permanent shutdown and planned demolition of certain idled structures at two U.S. locations (see below); \$93 (\$68 after-tax and noncontrolling interests) for the layoff of approximately 1,600 employees (820 in the Primary Metals segment, 470 in the Global Rolled Products segment, 160 in the Alumina segment, 20 in the Engineered Products and Solutions segment, and 130 in Corporate), including the effects of planned smelter curtailments (see below); \$23 (\$12 after-tax and noncontrolling interests) for other asset impairments, including the write-off of the carrying value of an idled structure in Australia that processed spent pot lining and adjustments to the fair value of the one remaining foil location while it was classified as held for sale due to foreign currency movements; \$20 (\$8 after-tax and noncontrolling interests) for a litigation matter related to the former St. Croix location; a net charge of \$5 (\$4 after-tax) for other small items; and \$23 (\$16 after-tax) for the reversal of previously recorded layoff reserves due to normal attrition and changes in facts and circumstances, including a change in plans for Alcoa's aluminum powder facility in Rockdale, TX.
+2011 Actions-In 2011, Alcoa recorded Restructuring and other charges of \$281 (\$181 after-tax and noncontrolling interests), which were comprised of the following components: \$127 (\$82 after-tax) in asset impairments and \$36 (\$23 after-tax) in other exit costs related to the permanent shutdown and planned demolition of certain idled structures at two U.S. locations (see below); \$93 (\$68 after-tax and noncontrolling interests) for the layoff of approximately 1,600 employees (820 in the Primary Metals segment, 470 in the Global Rolled Products segment, 160 in the Alumina segment, 20 in the Engineered Products and Solutions segment, and 130 in Corporate), including the effects of planned smelter curtailments (see below); \$23 (\$12 after-tax and noncontrolling interests) for other asset impairments, including the write-off of the carrying value of an idled structure in Australia that processed spent pot lining and adjustments to the fair value of the one remaining foil location while it was classified as held for sale due to foreign currency movements; \$20 (\$8 after-tax and noncontrolling interests) for the reversal of previously recorded layoff reserves due to normal attrition and changes in facts and circumstances, including a change in plans for Alcoa's aluminum powder facility in Rockdale, TX.

 In late 2011, management approved the permanent shutdown and demolition of certain facilities at two U.S. locations, each of which was previously temporarily idled for various reasons.
 The identified facilities are the smelter located in Alcoa, TN (capacity of 215 kmt-per-year) and two potlines (capacity of 76 kmt-per-year) at the smelter located in Rockdale, TX (remaining capacity of 191 kmt-per-year composed of four potlines).
 Demolition and remediation activities related to these actions began in 2012 and are expected to be completed in 2015 for the Tennessee smelter and in 2013 for the two potlines at the Rockdale smelter.
 This decision was made after a comprehensive strategic analysis was performed to determine the best course of action for each facility.
 Factors leading to this decision were in general focused on achieving sustained competitiveness and included, among others: lack of an economically viable, long-term power solution; changed market fundamentals; cost competitiveness; required future capital investment; and restart costs.
 The asset impairments of \$127 represent the write off of the remaining book value of properties, plants, and equipment related to these facilities.
 Additionally, remaining inventories, mostly operating supplies, were written down to their net realizable value resulting in a charge of \$6 (\$4 after-tax), which was recorded in Cost of goods sold on the accompanying Statement of Consolidated Operations.
-The other exit costs of \$36 represent \$18 (\$11 after-tax) in environmental remediation and \$17 (\$11 after-tax) in other related costs.
+The other exit costs of \$36 represent \$18 (\$11 after-tax) in environmental remediation and \$17 (\$11 after-tax) in asset retirement obligations, both triggered by the decision to permanently shut down and demolish these structures, and \$1 (\$1 after-tax) in other related costs.